Advocate General for Northern Ireland

-The advocate general was created as a separate office upon the devolution of policing and justice powers to the Northern Ireland Assembly on 12 April 2010.
+The advocate general was created as a separate office by the Justice (Northern Ireland) Act 2002 upon the devolution of policing and justice powers to the Northern Ireland Assembly on 12 April 2010.

 Unlike the advocate general for Scotland, the position is not supported by a distinct government department.
 Instead, that support is provided by the civil law and Northern Ireland section within the Attorney General's Office at Westminster.

 The chief legal adviser to the Northern Ireland Executive is the attorney general for Northern Ireland.

+The advocate general retains the power to refer the question of whether a bill passed by the Northern Ireland Assembly to the Supreme Court of the United Kingdom is within the competence of the Assembly.